Why is it that some days, hope is harder to find than others?

 That’s what the pieces of our lives feel like anyway don’t they?
 Fragments, shards, and discarded things we’d like to pretend weren’t ever apart of us but they are.
 We can drop them in the farthest, deepest part of the sea and yet they find their way to the shore, to the light eventually.
 Then there are pieces we refuse to let get thrown back in the water because it’s a scary process requiring too much faith.
 We wonder, why can’t I just stay this way?

-But it’s not until we are fully weathered by our brokenness, that we seem to be usable -that is, For God’s Glory.
+But it’s not until we are fully weathered by our brokenness, that we begin to see beauty in the breaking.

 songs to PRAY…